KevinBian107/ensemble-imbalanced-data/README.md

 - The bottom of the table shows 2 different aspects of the prediction evaluation,
     1. one is `macro_avg` or the simple average for each of teh column of evaluation metrics
     2. one is `weighted_avg`, which re-evaluate the accuracy of our modle based on the data distribution of the data set, whcih provide a better representation of the model's performance given imbalanced data like this one.
+- The support here refers to the same as count in the previous table.

 |    | precision | recall | f1-score | support |
 |----|-----------|--------|----------|---------|